This post may contain affiliate links. See my disclosure policy.

 - Preheat oven – Preheat oven to 350 degrees F. and spray a large casserole dish with nonstick cooking spray.
 Set aside.

-- Shred the turkey - gather approximately 5 cups of cooked turkey and shred into small, bite-size pieces (see notes).
+- Shred the turkey – gather approximately 5 cups of cooked turkey and shred into small, bite-sized pieces (see notes).

-- Boil the spaghetti - Meanwhile, bring a large pot of salted water to a boil over high heat.
+- Boil the spaghetti – Bring a large pot of salted water to a boil over high heat.
 Add the noodles and cook until just under al dente.
-Drain, rinse and set aside.
+Drain, rinse, and set aside.

-- Sauté the vegetables - Heat the olive oil and 1 tablespoon butter in a large, heavy-bottomed Dutch oven over medium-high heat.
-Add the onion and cook for 2-3 minutes, or until starting to soften.
-Add the mushrooms and continue to cook for 3-4 minutes, or until tender.
+- Sauté the vegetables – Heat the olive oil and one tablespoon of butter in a large, heavy-bottomed Dutch oven over medium-high heat.
+Add the onion and cook for 2-3 minutes or until starting to soften.
+Add the mushrooms and cook for 3-4 minutes or until tender.
 Stir in the minced garlic and cook for 1 minute.
 Add the white wine and bring to a simmer.
-Cook until liquid is reduced by half.
+Cook until the liquid is reduced by half.

-- Make the sauce - Whisking continuously to prevent clumping, slowly add the chicken broth.
-Once all of the chicken or turkey stock has been incorporated, add in the heavy cream.
-Season with salt, black pepper, and fresh thyme.
-Bring to a low simmer then reduce heat to low.
+- Make the sauce – Whisking continuously to prevent clumping, slowly add the chicken broth.
+Once the chicken or turkey stock has been incorporated, add in the heavy cream – season with salt, black pepper, and fresh thyme.
+Bring to a low simmer, then reduce heat to low.

-- Return the turkey - Add the turkey, frozen peas, and half of the cheese to the sauce and simmer all together for 2-3 minutes.
-Season with additional salt and pepper, to taste.
+- Return the turkey – Add the turkey, frozen peas, and half of the cheese to the sauce and simmer for 2-3 minutes – season with additional salt and pepper to taste.

-- Assemble - Gently mix in the spaghetti noodles and mix before transferring everything to your prepared casserole baking dish.
+- Assemble – Mix in the spaghetti noodles and mix before transferring everything to your prepared casserole baking dish.
 Sprinkle with additional thyme, if desired, and top with the remaining shredded cheddar cheese.

 - Bake – Transfer to the oven and tent with foil.
 Bake for 30 minutes covered, then remove the foil tent and continue to bake for an additional 15 minutes.